 This article focuses on the shifts in energy use and how companies can realign their HVAC control practices to minimize energy consumption and spending.

 Before and after shutdowns: A look at energy use

-Our data shows that customers’ HVAC electric consumption is 7 to 15 percent lower than before COVID entered the picture.
-This reduction in electric usage is largely driven by reduced hours of building utilization, fewer employees and customers in the buildings, and less equipment operation.
-These decreases in HVAC electric usage are partially offset by the dramatic increase in the volume of outside air being brought into buildings to help flush out potential airborne contaminants as part of each company’s COVID mitigation strategy.
+Our data shows that customers’ HVAC energy consumption is 7 to 15 percent lower than before COVID entered the picture.
+This reduction in energy usage is largely driven by reduced hours of building utilization, fewer employees and customers in the buildings, and less equipment operation.
+These decreases in HVAC energy usage are partially offset by the dramatic increase in the volume of outside air being brought into buildings to help flush out potential airborne contaminants as part of each company’s COVID mitigation strategy.

 Changes in occupancy prompt new HVAC energy efficiency considerations

 The abrupt changes due to concerns about the COVID-19 pandemic caused massive unemployment and created new work-from-home policies.
 According to the Bureau of Labor Statistics, the unemployment rate was 11.1 percent in June.4 Also in that month, 42 percent of the U.S. labor force was working from home.5 In recent research conducted by the Society for Human Resources Management (SHRM), about 17 percent of HR leaders in 2,284 U.S. companies reported their organizations will move to permanent work-from-home policies in the future.6